Data Centers in Jena

 Network & Connectivity Ecosystem

-As a digital infrastructure analyst, I see Jena as a specialized regional anchor within the German network fabric.
+Jena functions as a specialized regional anchor within the German network fabric, focusing on high-uptime requirements for local industry.

-Carrier Density & Carrier Neutrality: Carrier count: over 5.
-The city maintains a purpose-built ecosystem with local and national providers ensuring carrier-neutral options for diverse routing as of September 2025.
+Carrier Density & Carrier Neutrality: Carrier count: over 5 as of January 2026.
+The city maintains a purpose-built ecosystem where local and national providers ensure carrier-neutral options for diverse routing.

-Direct Cloud On-Ramps: 0, enabling access to 0 cloud regions.
-While there are no direct on-ramps for AWS, Google Cloud (GCP), or Microsoft Azure within the city, enterprises reach these services via Frankfurt, the nearest global interconnection hub.
+Direct Cloud On-Ramps: 0, enabling access to 0 cloud regions as of January 2026.
+While there are no direct on-ramps for AWS, Google Cloud (GCP), or Microsoft Azure within the city limits, enterprises reach these services through Frankfurt, the nearest global interconnection hub.

 Power Analysis